-In the Base Case Plan, the contribution from Other Renewable Energy was considered and the different ORE technologies were modelled appropriately.
-Integration of maximum possible ORE within the operational constraints was considered complying with the Government Policies.
-A separate Renewable integration study was carried out to identify the renewable resource allocation by minimizing the costs.
-The operational flexibility reflecting the transmission system constraints were considered in this study.
-A strong renewable energy development is envisioned which shall increase the annual renewable capacity absorption level to 5.5 times higher than the previous two decades.
-The cumulative capacity of ORE after 20 years is planned to consist of 1323 MW of wind power, 2210 MW of Solar power 654 MW of Mini Hydro power and 144 MW of Bio mass Power.
-The increased absorption levels of ORE shall maximize the utilization of indigenous natural resources.
-However during unfavourable weather conditions associated energy from the ORE shall reduce significantly.
+During the planning studies, the contribution from ORE was considered and different ORE technologies were modelled as appropriate.
+Maximum possible ORE integration has been facilitated in this LTGEP to meet government policies, subjected to the operational constraints.
+A separate renewable integration study was carried out to identify the year by year renewable resource integration.
+The operational flexibility, transmission and system constraints were considered in this study.
+A strong renewable energy development has been facilitated through this plan with a more than fivefold increase to the expected total renewable capacity for the next twenty years as compared to the past two decades.
+The cumulative ORE capacities envisaged at the end of 20 years are 1,323 MW from wind, 2,210 MW from solar, 654 MW from mini-hydro and 144 MW from biomass.
+Higher ORE share is expected to maximize the utilization of indigenous natural resources.